zk7557/whistle_3Dprint/README.md

 ### V1.1_doubleSize

 Frequency test with double drum size.
+It does not make sound.
+The wall design is bad.

 ## V2_square